Protozoid/rainbow/README.txt

 ~/src directory contains source code file.

 Dependencies are either a Lua 5.1 VM to be present on your machine (to run from the raw source, or to run the executable out-of-the-box independent of the provided DLLs).
-Otherwise (running the executable), make sure the distributed dynamic link libraries (lua51.dll & lua.5.1.dll) is in the same directory as the running program.
+Otherwise (running the executable), make sure the distributed dynamic link libraries (lua51.dll & lua.5.1.dll) are in the same directory as the running program.

 Refer to LICENSE file for licensing terms.
 Refer to TODO for a general roadmap or agenda for future refinements.